debruine/sim_mem/README.md

 ### Load the data

-We're going to use the `IATData` dataset from the IAT package.
+We're going to use the `IATData` dataset from the IAT package to figure out some realistic values for our variables.
 We have to do a bit of processing to filter, simplify, and recode this dataset; the code for that is at [github](https://github.com/debruine/sim_mem/blob/master/R/data_prep.R), but you can get the dataset using the code below.

 ``` r
 iat_data <- readr::read_csv("iat_data.csv")
 #iat_data <- readr::read_csv("https://raw.githubusercontent.com/debruine/sim_mem/master/iat_data.csv")
 ```

-The dataset has the following columns:
+The dataset has 6441 rows, each representing a single trial, with the following columns:

 -   `sub_id`: The subject ID
 -   `stim_id`: The name of the stimulus